VET Program Approval and Maintenance Procedure

 2. Government funding for qualifications is not available until it is included in the Funded Course List.

-4. Non-crown copyright qualifications may include a licence fee.
+4. Non-Crown copyright qualifications may include a licence fee.
 Refer to Legal for license agreement requirements.

 5. Refer to the Third Party Delivery of VET Training and Assessment Procedure for additional requirements, if there are plans to offer the qualification as part of a Third Party Arrangement.